Google Lawsuit and Multi-State Representation

 Under the current system, Google wins and everyone else loses.

-Why The Lanier Law Firm is Uniquely Qualified to Manage the Google Antitrust Litigation
+Why The Lanier Law Firm Is Uniquely Qualified to Manage the Google Antitrust Litigation

 Google has the resources to hire the most expensive lawyers money can buy.
 This type of case requires a law firm that is unafraid of taking cases to a jury and has the firepower to stand up to Google’s billions of dollars.